malaviyaneha/CV_AI/README.md

 This repository currently is a compilation of all my programs.
-The cover topics such as Artificial Intelligence, Image Processing, Computer Vision and Neural Networks.
+They cover topics such as Data Mining, Image Processing, Computer Vision and Neural Networks.